-Canberra has reduced the release of the Permanent Residence Visas (PRVs), but the significant increase in the figure of the Bridging Visas being offered by the DHA allegedly denotes the cutbacks made in the figure of the Permanent Visas have been decisively dwarfed by the significant jump registered in the figure of the Bridging Visas.
+Canberra has reduced the release of the Permanent Visa (PRVs), but the significant increase in the figure of the Bridging Visas being offered by the DHA allegedly denotes the cutbacks made in the figure of the Permanent Visas have been decisively dwarfed by the significant jump registered in the figure of the Bridging Visas.

 A report on the subject says that the huge growth seen in the nation’s ballooning provisional movement is comprehensively dwarfing the administration’s cuts made to the permanent migration.
 The figure of the people with Bridging Visas has reportedly touched a record high.
 Towards the close of March, 195,000 people with Bridging Visas were in Down Under, and this comprises over 37,000 people with unknown nationality.